Coder-EdisonZhou/ElasticSamples/README.md

-# ElasticSamples
+# Elastic Samples
-A web application sample to show how to integrate with ElasticSearch for ASP.NET 6
+ASP.NET 6 web application sample to show how to integrate with ElasticSearch and do CRUD operations for documents.